phamtec/dsurf/README.md

 Dictionary Surfer

-A Dictionary viewer using SDL.
+A Dictionary viewer/editor using SDL.

 ## Prerequsists